-At McDonald Dental we have qualified experts who will assist in restoring your decayed teeth through dental fillings.
-The fillings we use at our offices can restore the normal functionality of your teeth and prevent additional decay.
+At Kevin Nail, DDS Family & Cosmetic Dentistry we have qualified experts who will assist in restoring your decayed teeth through dental fillings.
+The fillings we use at our office can restore the normal functionality of your teeth and prevent additional decay.

 Fillings have several benefits.
 However, the major benefits include sealing off the spaces in your teeth to prevent bacteria from entering, as well as preventing any further decay.

 Different Types of Dental Fillings